What is it and why do I need it?

 A GOLD-RUSH FOR ANALOG WARMTH.

-Analog Warmth is a term that is being used more and more often in this age ever more advancing digital power.
+Analog Warmth is a term that is being used more and more often in this age of ever more advancing digital power.
 This is the indescribable magic and character added to music when recording and processing the sound with analog gear.

 There is a reason why vinyl is now making a comeback and why this vintage technology is becoming popular again in times of unbelievable computing power.
 There is a reason why magnetic tape has not disappeared and why new tape engineers are being trained.
 It is the same reason why large high-end studios like ours are still relying on huge super expensive analog desks and analog processors like vintage EQs and compressors.
 This equipment is incredibly expensive and hard to maintain yet it is still the holy grail of recording and mixing.
 For example, a single Fairchild compressor can cost £60,000, while its plugin rivals can go as low as £60, yet the top studios around the world still rely on the hardware units.

 These old units were built in times when technology had many limitations.
 They are noisy, unreliable and full of imperfections.
 These imperfections though hold the answer.
 They are the magic dust on top of the music.
 They are the glue that makes a song "sound like a record".
-When we compare engineers, the ability to add and control this magic is often what separate the boys from the men.

 Some of the most expensive and sophisticated software plugins nowadays are emulations of old vintage analog gear.
 Take a look at any of the top plugin manufacturers like Universal Audio and Waves and you'll see a pattern, which can not be ignored.
 They are trying to emulate the noise, the hiss, the warmth and the characters of these old units for a reason!